Mahund/Mahund.github.io/index.md

 TAs
 -------------------------

-I really enjoy sharing knowledge, specially with people who are not yet aware of how computers can make their lives a lot easier.
-That's why I've been a TA since 2015.
+I really enjoy sharing knowledge, beeing a part-time professor or helping other people.

 * **Introduction to Programming** (2016-2): This course pretends to show the basics of Programming in Python.